robstoll/atrium/README.md

 ```
 We have defined a dependency to the bundle `atrium-cc-en_GB-robstoll` in the above example
 which provides a pure fluent API for the JVM platform.
-You have to add `-js` or `-android` as suffix if you want to use it for another platform
+You have to add `-js` or `-android` as suffix if you want to use it for another platform.
+See also the example for the JS platform a bit further below (click to see...).

 <details>
-<summary>click to see how the setup for the infix api looks like</summary>
+<summary>click to see how the setup for the infix api JVM looks like</summary>

 ```
 buildscript {